-Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible over a twelve month period:
+Based on management's knowledge and experience of the financial markets, the Company believes the following movements are reasonably possible over a nine month period:

-- (i) The Company has no debt other than an outstanding loan to an officer of the Company which bears zero interest, except in the case of default.
-Sensitivity to a plus or minus one percentage point change in interest rates would not have a material impact on the reported net loss and comprehensive loss. - (ii) The Company has subsidiaries with balances denominated in US dollars.
-Sensitivity to a plus or minus five percentage point change in exchange rates would lead to a \$510 gain/loss in the reported net loss and comprehensive loss for the year ended December 31, 2012.
+- (i) The Company has no debt other than an outstanding loan with a face value of \$200,000 to an officer of the Company which bears zero interest, except in the case of default.
+Sensitivity to a plus or minus one percentage point change in interest rates would not have a material impact on the reported net loss and comprehensive loss.
+The loan was repaid subsequent to year-end (see "Subsequent Events" below). - (ii) The Company has subsidiaries with balances denominated in US dollars.
+Sensitivity to a plus or minus 5% change in exchange rates would lead to approximately a \$88,565 gain/loss in the reported net loss and comprehensive loss for the year ended December 31, 2013.